 Black Vultures in Arkansas

-Black vulture populations have been growing in the southeastern United States since the 1960s.
 Vultures play a critical role in the environment as scavengers of carrion.
 Unlike their less-aggressive cousin the turkey vulture, black vultures are known to gang up and prey on living calves, piglets, lambs, and newborn goats.
-They sometimes attack vulnerable cows when ill or while giving birth.
+They sometimes attack vulnerable cows while ill or giving birth.

 Regardless, the presence of black vultures on farms is an issue for livestock producers.
 Black vultures are known to take livestock when given the opportunity.
 The USDA Animal and Plant Health Inspection Service - Wildlife Services is charged with responding to conflicts with migratory species including black vultures.